TigerClips1/ps4linux_disk_image_builder/README.md

 4. then you unplug your ps4 and plug it back in and boot back to orbis os enable gold hen again

-5. then enable ftp then move the diskimage file your ps4 made in ftp from /user/home then copy that to your pc hdd then run my script  when you config your directory in the code then my script will work  then i use winrar to comepress it havey then i move it to the ps4 /data
+5. then enable ftp then move the diskimage file your ps4 made in ftp from /user/home then copy that to your pc hdd then run my sudo python3 PS4Linux_DiskImage_maker_without_removeing_PS4HDD.py script then i use winrar to comepress it havey then i move it to the ps4 /data

 6. then i run the apollo save tool to extract it then i move the linux.img that in the linux filder on /data/linux/ i cut linux.img then i remove  the linux.img in the /user/home